 Ms. Affleck-Childs briefly reviewed the comments that were submitted.
 Town Manager Boynton and Ms. Brundage both asked that handicap accessibility be considered in all discussions regarding requirements to structures.
 Mr. Hopke wrote about his concerns about rapid growth in town as well as other topics that have been raised at other times.

-The presentation and discussion having concluded, Planning and Economic Development Board members exited the Presentation Room at 8:44 p.m. to convene in the adjacent hallway to conclude another item of business.
+The Master Plan presentation and discussion having concluded, Planning and Economic Development Board members exited the Presentation Room at 8:44 p.m. to convene in the adjacent hallway for other business.